An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 People with psoriasis should work with their doctors to prevent or manage these conditions.

 An estimated 7.5 million Americans (2.2% of the population) have psoriasis.
 Psoriasis is a chronic skin disorder in which there are sharply defined red patches on the skin, covered by a silvery, flaky surface.
 The disease activity may wax and wane over time.
-It is thought to be an autoimmune disease.
+It is thought to be an autoimmune disease in which the abnormalities of the immune system manifest on the skin.

 The main disease activity leading to psoriasis occurs in the epidermis, the top five layers of the skin.
 The process starts in the basal (deepest) layer of the epidermis, where keratinocytes are made.
 Keratinocytes are immature skin cells that produce keratin, a tough protein that helps form hair, nails, and skin.
 In normal cell growth, keratinocytes grow and move from the bottom layer to the skin's surface and shed unnoticed.
 This process takes about a month.